timelet/timelet/docs/learnings.md

 ## Snowpack

 - Environment variables don't work like they do in Webpack. <br> ✅ It's possible to define your own environment variables in the config `snowpack.config.js`: https://www.snowpack.dev/#environment-variables
+- File references in NPM packages are not followed. <br> ⚠ The files can be mounted to the public directory: https://github.com/snowpackjs/snowpack/discussions/1573#discussioncomment-295818

 ## Workbox